TechRockyP/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+When the resources were first deployed, they were entirely online for the "BEFORE" metrics.
+There was no need for private endpoints because all other resources were deployed with public endpoints visible to the Internet and the Virtual Machines' built-in firewalls and Network Security Groups were both wide open.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+Network Security Groups were hardened for the "AFTER" metrics by preventing ALL traffic save from my workstation.
+All other resources were shielded by both private endpoints and the firewalls that were already installed.

 ## Attack Maps Before Hardening / Security Controls